 Technology Behind Autonomous Vehicles Is Here To Stay

 Self-driving cars are an avenue of technology that is rapidly advancing and poses a complete transformation in the way we will view transportation.
 The economic advantages through benefits such as greater safety for human drivers, reduction in drunk driving, overall traffic efficiency, and reduced auto accidents are only some of the reasons why the auto industry is moving forward with the technology behind autonomous vehicles.
 On the flip side, there are some cons of self-driving automobiles that have people rightfully concerned such as over-reliance on software and technology that needs testing, unemployment for public transport drivers, and the large initial cost of infrastructure that supports vehicle automation.
-In the future, it is expected that these and unforeseen hurdles will be dealt with and driverless cars will become the norm.
-Hopefully, we will see the driverless cars pros and cons lean heavily to the positive side as the technology reduces auto accidents and changes society for the better.
+In the future, it is expected that these unforeseen hurdles will be dealt with and driverless cars will become the norm.
+Hopefully, we will see the pros and cons of the driverless car lean heavily to the positive side as the technology reduces auto accidents and changes society for the better.
 Only time will tell the score between human drivers and computer drivers and which one is a net positive for society when it comes to the way we should be driving cars.

 Matthew is a freelance writer who is passionate about technology, music, photography, and decentralized finance.

 - Pros and Cons of Self-Driving Cars – Navigating The Road To Autonomy

 - Advantages and Disadvantages of Self-Driving Cars